The Recession Took His Job, So Gipson Shoemaker Turned To Making Box Guitars

 And Gipson even converted a Minnesota classic into “Spamjos.”
 But as the new owner of Lucky Devil Guitars, his opening act didn’t go so well.

 “So we didn’t sell anything the whole day, right?
-And my kid looks at me at the end of the day and says, this is going to be really big for you,
+And my kid looks at me at the end of the day and says, this is going to be really big for you,” Shoemaker said.

-Shoemaker said.
 “You’ve done a lot of other stuff but this is what’s going to be cool, this is going to work.
 When you impress a 15-year-old, you know you’re on the right path.”

 He was right.
 Their State Fair booth brought better luck.
 People from 8 to 80 were buying and playing.